Sometimes you surprise yourself.

-A Spider-Man comic written by Roger Stern gives us a villainous example: Stilt Man is desperate for achieving ''something'' and plots killing Spider-Man to earn some street cred.
+- A Spider-Man comic written by Roger Stern gives us a villainous example: Stilt Man is desperate to achieve something and plots killing Spider-Man to earn some street cred.
 However, during the fight Spider-Man saves him from a laser beam which accidentally knocks him out.
 Stilt Man realizes that they are alone and Spider-Man is defenseless.
 He just could murder him and claim he killed him in a fair fight, and nobody would ever know the truth... nobody but him, that is.
 So he does not go through with it.

-Wings To Fly uses the fact a character considers they failed such a test; Lucreiza Noin had a chance to prevent the Libradrop attempt by shooting Zechs Merquise, who she loves, in the back at one point.
+- Wings To Fly uses the fact a character considers they failed such a test; Lucreiza Noin had a chance to prevent the Libra drop attempt by shooting Zechs Merquise, who she loves, in the back at one point.
 She never even thought to raise a weapon.
-No one else knows she had the chance, but Noin considers her failure to act the greatest shame of her life.
+Noin considers this the greatest shame of her life, though no one knows she had the chance.
+Noin eventually confesses to her wingman in the apparent hope she'll be judged harshly.

 Films — Animated

 - The Rescuers has Bernard singing the RAS anthem by himself just outside the meeting hall.
 When Bianca sees him doing that, that is enough proof for her of how deeply he values the organization's ideals.
 Bernard was merely the janitor at the time, and the other representatives/agents who were in the meeting hall were being far less reverent of the anthem.